shahriarhaque/themis/Readme.md

   1) Edit `data/deduplicate-data.py` and modify `processed_dir` and `phish_body_file` variables in the `run` function to point to the folder containing the INPUT Nazario TXT file from the previous phase.
  2) Modify `processed_dir` and `phish_body_file` variables in the `process_lines` function to point to the path where the pre-processed TXT file will be saved.

+## Convert IWSPA TXT files to a single consolidated TXT (Optional)
+ 1) Edit `data/iwspa-body-to-txt.py` and modify the `iwspa_dir` variable in the `run` function to point to the folder containing the IWSPA legitimate TXT emails.
+ 2) Modify the `output_dir` and `legit_body_file` variables in the `process_directory` function to the point where the IWSPA legitimate TXT files will be outputted as a single TXT file.

 ## Run Analysis